couchbase/query/docs/n1ql-select.md

       }
     }

-## Appendix - Syntax Changes for Beta / GA
+## Appendix - Syntax changes for Beta / GA

 #### FROM ...
 OVER => FROM ...
 UNNEST